 400km Through Hell

-If there was a log that measured my heartrate, at this point it would have spiked off the chart.
+If there was a log that measured my pulse, at this point it would have spiked off the chart.
 As I cleared the ridge and looked down, there was a dark green mass of forest.
-And more importantly, the trees were not moving, there was hardly any wind down here at 2700ft MSL.
-Several seconds later, I hit a little surge and hauled into it and opened the dump valves.
+And more importantly, the trees were not moving; there was hardly any wind down here at 2700ft MSL.
+Several seconds later, I hit a little surge, hauled into it and opened the dump valves.
 As this happened, I forced myself to breathe, calm down and looked left at Lake Moomaw.
-If all goes to hell, that’s where I’ll go and live with the fact I’ll be called an admiral.
-The thought crossed my mind to remember to take off the parachute straps if I have to go into the water.
+If all goes to hell, that’s where I would go and live with the fact I would be called an admiral.
+The thought flashed across my mind to remember to take off the parachute straps if I have to go into the water.

-And a moment later as I pulled into the turn, out of the corner of my right eye I saw the fields at the base of Mountain Grove.
+Immediately after I pulled into the turn, I saw the fields at the base of Mountain Grove out of the corner of my right eye.
 They were solidly in glide.
-I heaved out of the turn, put the nose down 100ft lower and closed the valves.
+I heaved out of the turn, put the nose down and closed the valves.
 A wave of relief, dread, and anxiety swept over me.
 My fate is at the base of this mountain; I am totally screwed.
 This ridge is hardly working.
-But the field is an infinitely better way to end this flight than the darn lake.
+But the field is an infinitely better way to end this flight than the damned lake.

 Down to 60 knots.
-The ridge is rising faster than I could climb with it.
-A little surge and I turn into it.
-Nothing and I am lower than I started the turn.
+The ridge was rising faster than I could climb with it.
+A little surge and I turned into it.
+Nothing and I was lower than I started the turn.
 Damn!
 Just hang in there.
 Another surge, a couple S-turns good for 150ft.
 Just hang with it.
 Now abeam of the fields and several hundred feet higher.
-And then the ridge makes a sharp rise and I’m off its base, on the little spurs below.
+And then the ridge made a sharp rise and I was off its base, on the little spurs below.